- Table title. If you have set a title on the table edit page, you will see it here as

-Table tools are a set of useful features built on a set of JS libraries, which allow users to have some extras on the table frontend: toggle columns visibility, copy the table content to the clipboard, export the table content to a PDF, CSV or an Excel file, or just to hide everything except for the table on the page, to get a print view.
+Table tools are a set of useful features built on a set of JS libraries, which allow users to have some extras on the table frontend: toggle columns visibility, copy the table content to the clipboard, export the table content to a PDF, CSV or an Excel file, or hide everything except the table on the page, and get a print view.
 See this documentation section for more info about TableTools library.
 When you create an editable table, the editing controls are also rendered in the TableTools block.
 See this documentation section for more info on editable tables.

 - Column names – in the left side you will see the column names.
 For each column a separate entry will be rendered.

-- Cancel: revert all changes and close the editing dialog
+- Cancel: revert all changes, and close the editing dialog

 - Title – you can remove it from the page if you don’t need it.